Learning Unmasking Policies for Diffusion Language Models: Experiments

 \subsection{Beyond Semi-Autoregressive Decoding}

-As mentioned in \Cref{sec:back_heuristics}, heuristic sampling methods often rely on semi-AR generation to achieve good performance.
-While not typically thought of as problematic in textual domains where strong AR dependencies exist, semi-AR approaches can only partially fulfill the promise of fully parallel generation.
-Having verified that RL can help learn sampling policies with short block-length, we consider in section longer blocks.

-\paragraph{Experiment details.} We train policies without relying on semi-AR generation, targeting the full-length generation task ($BL=L=256$) at both training and test time.
-We keep all other implementation details identical to those in the previous section (\Cref{sec:exp-bl32}), and evaluate on the test sets of GSM8k and MATH.
+As mentioned in \Cref{sec:back_heuristics}, heuristic samplers often rely on semi-AR generation to achieve good performance.
+While not typically thought of as problematic in textual domains where strong AR dependencies exist, semi-AR approaches can only partially fulfill the promise of fully parallel generation by restricting the unmasking to the current block.
+Hence, we train here policies without semi-AR generation, targeting the full-diffusion task ($BL=L=256$) at both training and test time.
+We keep all other implementation details identical to those in the previous section.